 Nicole is a Registered social worker and Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F).
 She has 15 years experience working in the field of social work.
-From this experience, therapy, for adults, children or teens, is offered from a whole person point of view, understanding that our bodies and mind both tell a story and it is necessary and important to explore these stories.
+From this experience, therapy, for teens and adults, is offered from a whole person point of view, understanding that our bodies and mind both tell a story and it is necessary and important to explore these stories.

 Nicole's approach to supporting people encompasses modalities using somatic (noticing the body), embodied (attending to the body sensation), and traditional therapy approaches.
 Her training in somatic and embodied treatment was completed through the Justice Resource Institute, the Center for Trauma and Embodiment, in Boston MA.
 This specialty program, Trauma Center Trauma Sensitive Yoga, encompassed 300- hours of training focusing on the modality and research behind TCTSY- Attachment Theory, Neuroscience research and Trauma Theory.
 Nicole continues to be a member in good standing allowing her access to new and evolving research.